johnpankowicz/govmetting-testbfg-2/README.md

 * Clone the repo: `git clone https://github.com/govmeeting/govmeeting.git` or download zip file:`https://github.com/govmeeting/govmeeting/archive/master.zip`

-#### If using Visual Studio
+### In Visual Studio

+#### To run Angular front-end and Asp.Net server:

+The front-end is what you see at [govmeeting.org](govmeeting.org).

   * Open solution "govmeeting.sln"

-The front-end is the code that you see running at [govmeeting.org](govmeeting.org).
-To run this:

-  * Set startup project in Visual Studio to Server/WebApp.
+  * Set startup project to `Server/WebApp`.
 Press F5.

-The back-end is the code that processes incoming video recordings and existing transript files.
+#### To run back-end processing of recordings and and existing transcripts.

-* To do the auto transcription required on the recording, you will first need to  set up a Google Cloud Platform project.
-Instructions are here:  [Create GCP project](https://github.com/govmeeting/govmeeting/wiki)
+This uses Google Speech API for transcription.
+You would need to first:  [Create GCP project](https://github.com/govmeeting/govmeeting/wiki) Then:

-* Set the startup project in Visual Studio to `Backend/ProcessingIncoming`.
+* Set startup project to `Backend/ProcessingIncoming`.
 Press F5.

-* Copy (don't move) either the either sample MP4 recording or PDF transcript files from testdata to Datafiles/INPROGRESS.
+* Copy (don't move) either the either sample MP4 recording or PDF transcript files from testdata to Datafiles/INCOMING.

   The program will recognize that a new file has appeared and start processing it.
   The test file will be moved to "COMPLETED" when done.